 Schools will be open unless you receive a message from the district through voice-mail, and email.
 Stay warm and safe and we look forward to seeing all our students when they return to school.

 In cases of extreme weather, the Superintendent is authorized by the School Board to close schools or to delay the starting time.
-When such conditions exist, the school system notifies WCCO Radio and the KARE 11 television station, which in turn pass this information to you.
+When such conditions exist, the school system notifies radio and television stations, that in turn pass this information to you.

 The decision to close or hold school is made by 6:00 am; no decisions are made the day before.
-Unless you hear over WCCO or KARE 11 that schools are closed, they will be open.
+Unless you hear over the radio or television that schools are closed, they will be open.
 Please do not call the radio or television station or the school switchboard.

 Generally, it is not considered wise to dismiss school once it starts.
 Many working parents are not prepared to receive children early, so safety becomes a major concern.
 In case of inclement weather, parents may personally decide not to let their children come to school.
 They may also pick children up from school anytime during the day.
 We will not dismiss students upon phone request.

-For students enrolled through the Northwest Suburban Integration School District (NWSISD): If the district that you reside in closes school or delays school, there will be no morning and afternoon bus service to Fridley on that day.
-If students do come to school, it will be the parent's responsibility to transport their students to and from school.
+For students enrolled through the Northwest Suburban Integration School District (NWSISD): If the district that you reside in closes school there will no transportation for that day.
+If the district that you reside in delays due to weather, there will be no morning bus service to Fridley on that day.

 In short, the Fridley Public School District is dedicated to the safety and education of your children.
 It is the District's intent to keep schools open every school day possible during inclement weather.